rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 You will need to obtain the latest release of the yaml before you apply it.

 Now, configure your system upgrade controller YAML (Plan) to your liking.
 Refer to the [readme](https://github.com/rancher/system-upgrade-controller/blob/master/README.md) for more information.
 Below, we have provided an example for server nodes and agent nodes.
 You should take care to ensure each Plan you will utilize meets your needs.
-Please note, before you apply your Plans, ensure you have set your labels appropriately for each node.
+Please note, before you apply your Plans, ensure you have set your labels appropriately for each node and if using the examples below that you have plugged in the K3s version for each instance of `VERSION_HERE`.

 ```
 ---